Presbyopia: Surgery

+One target of surgery for presbyopia is the cornea.
 Refractive surgery has been done to create multifocal corneas.
-PresbyLASIK, a type of multifocal corneal ablation LASIK procedure may be used to correct presbyopia.
+Laser-assisted sub-epithelial keratectomy (LASIK) and photorefractive keratectomy (PRK) are types of laser refractive surgeries used to correct refractive errors.
+Traditionally, one eye is corrected for distant vision and the other for near vision.
+However, this may cause impairments in binocular vision and depth perception.
+PresbyLASIK, a type of multifocal corneal ablation LASIK procedure, may be used to correct presbyopia.
 Results are, however, more variable and some people have a decrease in visual acuity.
 Concerns with refractive surgeries for presbyopia include people's eyes changing with time.
 Other side effects of multifocal corneal ablation include postoperative glare, halos, ghost images, and monocular diplopia.
+Conductive keratoplasty is a surgical treatment that does not use lasers.
+Instead, it uses radiofrequency radiation to increase the curvature of the central cornea to improve refractive power of the cornea.
+However, effects are short lasting and this treatment is not a long-term solution.
+Intracorneal inlays are devices that are embedded in the cornea to create a pinhole effect in the vision, which improves depth of focus and near vision.

+Lens implantation can also be used to replace affected presbyopic lenses in the eye.
+For those unable to receive correction through the cornea, this is the next surgical treatment available.
+This can be done through correcting on eye for near vision and the other for distance vision to achieve monovision.
+Multifocal phakic intraocular lenses can also a recent advancement that allow for maintenance of the native crystalline lens while also correcting for distant and close vision in each eye.
+Lenses with multifocal, trifocal, or extended depth of focus can also be implanted to improve presbyopia beyond monovision.

+The sclera can also be treated to improve presbyopia by targeting the rigid ocular tissues around the ciliary body.
+Improving mobility of the cilia and diminishing stiffness of the sclera through scleral expansion treatments have been considered.
+However, repeatability, longevity and safety of these treatments is not confirmed.

 Image processing in the brain

 A number of studies have claimed improvements in near visual acuity by the use of training protocols based on perceptual learning and requiring the detection of briefly presented low-contrast Gabor stimuli; study participants with presbyopia were enabled to read smaller font sizes and to increase their reading speed.